Zargath/minecraft-bedrock-server/README.md

 sudo ./install_minecraft.sh
 ```

-This will run the update script and install the latest Bedrock server files.
+This will run the update script and install the latest Minecraft Bedrock server files.

 ### 3. Starting and Stopping the Server